colinbut/activity-monitor/README.md

 # Activity Monitor

-A component of a wider application for my University degree final year project/dissertation
+A component of a wider application for my University degree final year project/dissertation during 2009/2010.

 ### Overview
 This is a background tool (like a service) that runs in the background of a Windows Operating System which actively monitors for 'activity' changes and sends the captured data in custom format to a consuming client application.